blizum/BigBuy-Customer-Analytics/README.md

 ## Symptoms
 Reduced customer engagement: fewer pageviews per session, lower time on site, reduced clicks on marketing assets and product detail pages, declining email open/click rates and social interactions.

 Decreased conversion rates: fewer visitors complete key conversion steps (add to cart, checkout), or higher drop-off at payment/checkout pages.

 High marketing expenses with poor ROI: campaigns require significant investment but deliver low conversion and high CAC.

 Lack of clear customer feedback insights: limited or unstructured customer feedback that prevents understanding of product satisfaction, UX issues, pricing perceptions, or fulfillment problems.

 ## KPIs to find the Cause
 Conversion Rate: Percentage of website visitors who make a purchase and who abandon (abandonment rate)

-Customer Engagement Rate: Level of interaction with marketing content, such as clicks, likes, comments, session duration Amount spent on Purchase: Average amount spent by a customer per transaction, repeat purchase rate
+Customer Engagement Rate: Level of interaction with marketing content, such as clicks, likes, comments, session duration

+Amount spent on Purchase: Average amount spent by a customer per transaction, repeat purchase rate

 Customer Feedback Score: Net sentiment of customers

+## Procedure
+- We start by cleaning the fact and dimension tables in SQL Server.
+We utilise data manipulation, exploratory data analysis to understand the data and finally clean the data for vizualisation and calculations
+- Then we utilise NLTK library in Python to perform a simple sentiment analysis on the reviews of the customers and categorise the review text into various categories from Neutral to Positive
+- Finally, we import the fact and dimension tables into PowerBI.
+We perform the required transformations, establish relationships and calculate all the required measures to find the KPIs.
+Finally, we draw up a neat dashboard to have a comprehensive understanding of the business problem and find the cause and solutions.